KatherineMichel/digital-commonplace/README.md

 https://github.com/KatherineMichel/100-days-of-code | KatherineMichel/100-days-of-code: Fork this template for the 100 days journal - to keep yourself accountable (multiple languages available) https://www.100daysofcode.com/ | #100DaysOfCode Official Website | #100DaysOfCode

+Code challenges
+https://github.com/florinpop17/app-ideas | florinpop17/app-ideas: A Collection of application ideas which can be used to improve your coding skills. https://github.com/donnemartin/interactive-coding-challenges | donnemartin/interactive-coding-challenges: 120+ interactive Python coding interview challenges (algorithms and data structures).
+Includes Anki flashcards.

+Algorithms
+https://github.com/TheAlgorithms/Python | TheAlgorithms/Python: All Algorithms implemented in Python

 Casey
 https://twitter.com/cfactoid/status/1258885399277076481 | Casey Faist on Twitter: "To celebrate my time @heroku, my friends and family are (remotely) watching my last project with me - the Heroku PyCon Workshop.
 Its an intro to deploying Django, and for a brief moment, I'm a wizard.
 Check out my talk or another amazing #PyCon2020 talk: https://t.co/l33Q3EnLMy" / Twitter